 - Heat a large pan with a drop of oil and curry powder, add chickpeas and cook stirring continuously for 3 minutes, until all chickpeas are well coated and warmed through.
 Leave aside to cool slightly.

 - Add the cooled chickpeas to the coronation dressing and mix well.
-Crush some of the chickpeas with a fork into the yoghurt.
+Crush some of the chickpeas with a fork into the sauce.

 - Cut your bread rolls in half lengthways.
-Place some gem lettuce leaves on the bottom bread roll half, then spoon the coronation chickpea mixture and sprinkle with toasted almonds.
+Place some gem lettuce leaves on the bottom half, then spoon the coronation chickpea mixture and sprinkle with toasted almonds, if using.
 Top with sliced cucumber and place the other half of bread on top.

 - Serve with crisps or some french fries for an ultimate vegan British-style lunch!